Na Kyung-won: Career

 She lost her Dongjak B seat to Lee Soo-jin in the 2020 legislative election.
-On 13 January 2021, she announced to run for Seoul Mayor in 2021 South Korean by-elections but lost to Oh Se-hoon in primary election.
+On 13 January 2021, she announced to run for Mayor of Seoul in the 2021 South Korean by-elections but lost to Oh Se-hoon in the primaries.

+In 2025, Na declared her candidacy for the 2025 South Korean presidential election, but lost in the primaries held by the People Power Party.

 Controversies

 On September 26, 2011, Na Kyung-won visited a facility related to the severely disabled and was criticized socially for taking off the clothes of a severely disabled teenager and bathing naked in front of reporters.
 Human rights groups for the disabled also criticized Na Kyung-won.

 On 15 April 2019, during a protest, progressive college students occupied the office of Na Kyung-won.

 In September 2019, it was reported by local media that Na's son had allegedly received preferential treatment while in high school after he was listed as the first author in a paper's research summary.
 The paper was subsequently presented at a medical engineering conference at Seoul National University.
 Na stated that she finds the allegations "regrettable" and that her son "conducted the experiments himself and wrote about it."